 But will your car receive the same kind of … more

 Would legislation promoting increased access to aftermarket auto parts help consumers?

 The Promoting Automotive Repair, Trade and Sales (PARTS) Act proposes to reduce car manufacturers’ design … more

 One of the most important reasons motorists buy auto insurance is to cover the cost of damage to other vehicles in a crash.
-But what happens when that damage also includes state or municipally owned … more
+But what happens when that damage also includes … more

 Next time you let a friend borrow your car, keep in mind that it could end up being a much bigger favor than you intended.